 - The project is considered "Complete" once the program/project activities according to the award agreement have been concluded; a final report has been submitted; the award balance is \$0; and/or if the award agreement has expired and not extended. - The last report should be a final report.
-The final report asks additional questions to the quarterly report. - The final report will also include: - O Certification that the program/project was completed as described - O Pictures of the project, especially "before" and "after" pictures - Confirmation of the budget and total project cost - Confirmation of program/project expenditures - Any cumulative program/project results should be discussed and detailed
+The final report asks additional questions to the quarterly report. - The final report will also include: - Certification that the program/project was completed as described - Pictures of the project, especially "before" and "after" pictures - Confirmation of the budget and total project cost - Confirmation of program/project expenditures - Confirmation of the satisfaction of any special conditions as required in the award agreement - Any cumulative program/project results should be discussed and detailed.
+Any supporting documentation for program/project data, such as address-level site work status and other, should be provided.